decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 ### Proof of Validity - the power of additivity

-We would like to say that the output of this protocol is the same as an ideal functionality that takes the inputs from all the parties $s_1,\dots,s_n$ and outputs the sum $s= \sum s_i$.
+We claim that the output of this protocol matches an ideal functionality that takes the inputs $s_1,\dots,s_n$ from all parties and outputs their sum $s= \sum s_i$.

 This follows from the additive nature of polynomial secret sharing.
 The one-to-one mapping $F(p_0, \dots,p_{n-1})=p(1),\dots, p(n)$ between the $n$ coefficients of a degree $n-1$ polynomial and its $n$ point evaluation is also an *isomorphism with regard to addition*: $F( \vec{p} )+F( \vec{q} ) = F(p_0+q_0, \dots, p_{n-1}+q_{n-1})= p(1)+q(1), \dots, p(n)+q(n)$.
-This follows almost immediately from the additivity of polynomials over a field.
+This follows directly from the additive nature of polynomials over a field.

 ### Proof of Hiding - the adversary learns nothing other than the output of the ideal functionality

-Clearly, the adversary learns $s=s_1+\dots,s_n$, so the non-trivial case is when  $f \leq n-2$ because for $f=n-1$, once $s$ is revealed, the adversary knows exactly who payed (even in the ideal world).
+The adversary inevitably learns $s=s_1+\dots+s_n$.
+The non-trivial case arises when  $f \leq n-2$ because for $f=n-1$, once $s$ is revealed, the adversary knows exactly who payed (even in the ideal world).

 For any $f\leq n-2$ we would like to say that the adversary controlling any subset $F \subset N= \lbrace 1,\dots,n \rbrace$ with $\|F\|=f$ learns nothing other than the sum $s$.
 Formally, for *any* $\lbrace s_i \rbrace_{i \in N \setminus F}$, other than the value of the sum $s$, the distribution of the view of the adversary is uniformly random.

 For the first round, this follows directly from the Hiding property for any $f<n$ parties of each of the polynomial secret sharing.

 For the second round, the adversary learns $v_1,\dots,v_n$, which corresponds to the polynomial $p=p_1+\dots+p_n$.
 We again use the isomorphism of addition: for any choice of $\lbrace p_i \rbrace_{i \in F}$ for an adversary controlling the parties in $F$, while the first coefficient of $p$ is $s$, the remaining $n-1$ coefficients of $p$ are uniformly random.
 This follows because adding a uniformly random value to any known value results in a uniformly random value.
-Hence round 2 is identical to a secret sharing of $s$ via a uniformly random polynomial $p$ by an honest dealer.
+Thus, round 2 is equivalent to a secret sharing of $s$ through a uniformly random polynomial $p$ generated by an honest dealer.

 ### What else can we do with the additivity of polynomial secret sharing?

 #### Unpredictable randomness

-One of the main uses of additivity of polynomial secret sharing is for generating **unpredictable randomness**.
+A central application of polynomial secret sharing additivity is the generation of **unpredictable randomness**.
 By adding $f+1$ secret sharings of *uniformly random secrets*, we can guarantee that the adversary cannot predict the sum!

 This idea is a key ingredient to many [Distributed Key Generation protocols](https://arxiv.org/pdf/2102.09041.pdf), efficient [Randomized Consensus protocols](https://eprint.iacr.org/2006/065.pdf), and the core of [Secure Multi Party Computation](https://eprint.iacr.org/2011/136.pdf).

 #### Degree reduction for MPC

-As we will see in later posts, additivity and the linearity of interpolation are the key enablers for building interactive MPC multiplication protocols from addition protocols - once addition and multiplication are both possible, the sky is the limit.
+As we will explore in later posts, additivity and the linearity of interpolation are crucial enablers for building interactive MPC multiplication protocols from addition protocols - once addition and multiplication are both possible, the sky is the limit.

 While addition is possible, multiplication has the annoying property that the degree of the secret increases.
 The solution is to run a *degree reduction* protocol after each multiplication gate.
 The degree reduction is simply a protocol that uses the additively of polynomials to compute a linear combination using the Lagrange coefficients.
 So given a secret shared polynomial of degree $2f$, each party can share its share as a polynomial of degree $f$ and the linear combination (using the degree $2f$ Lagrange coefficients) produces a degree $f$ polynomial that shares the same secret as the original degree $2f$ one!

 ### Notes

-There are many things one may wish to improve on this basic scheme.
+There are many possible improvements to this basic scheme.
 Can we handle malicious cryptographers?
 Can we handle asynchrony in communication?
 What about denial of service?
 Can we scale to thousands or even millions of cryptographers?
 Can cryptographic protocols (signatures, zero knowledge proofs, etc) improve the performance and complexity?
 Many of the papers mentioned above have made significant advances on these challenges.
 We will cover some of this in future posts.

 #### Acknowledgements